 - The location of your: permanent home, family, personal belongs such as a car or furniture, current social/ political/ professional affiliations, business activities, and where you hold your driver’s license

 You cannot claim a closer connection to a foreign country if you have tried to personally apply (or taken other steps) to change your permanent residency status or have a pending application for adjustments to your status during the current year.
 For example, if you looked to apply for a greencard, this would disqualify you.

 To claim your closer connection for a foreign country or countries, you will need to file Form 8840.
-Form 8840 must be filed by the due date for filing form 1040-NR.
-Generally it must be filed by April 15th unless you are filing with an extension.
+You must file Form 8840 by the due date for filing form 1040-NR.
+Generally, you need to file by April 15th unless you are filing with an extension.

 Not filing Form 8840 on time may prevent you from claiming the closer connection exemption.
 If you were not aware of your filing duties, the IRS has a slight exception for you as the taxpayer.
 Make sure you have evidence to prove your unawareness and that you are taking preventative steps, to possibility avoid the penalties.